fermarsan/aixt/docs/Aixt language.md

 structs                 |allow functions (object-oriented)  | don't allow functions (only structured)

 # V's supported keywords
-The V's supported keywors are listed in bold text as follows.
+The V's supported keywords are listed in bold text as follows.
 - as
 - asm
 - assert